novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-53.md

 Unaware of this, the man, Lee Hyun-woo, spoke up.

-"Oh, the broadcast...
+"Oh...
 Do we have to keep going around like this?"

 "People will forget over time.
 Don't worry too much."